py2ai/py2ai.github.io/_posts/2023-02-10-Quicksort-algorithms-in-python.md

 * Randomized Quicksort: In this version, the pivot is chosen randomly to improve the performance of the algorithm and avoid worst-case scenarios.

-So, there are at least 5 different quicksort schemes.
+We can look at 5 different quicksort schemes.
 However, there could be more variations or modifications of the quicksort algorithm that have been developed and used in specific contexts.

 # Classic Quicksort Scheme
 Here is a Python implementation of the classic QuickSort algorithm: